Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Consider running your software on low cost hardware.

-• Modular software with options to make sure a part of software can still run without specialized or high cost hardware.
+• Modular software with options to make sure a part of the software can still run without specialized or high cost hardware.

 • Software (e.g., repo, CI/CD pipelines, quality/security measures, webhooks)